glowkeeper/P3D/docs/labs/week2Session22024.md

 ## World-building in the Unity Editor

-ProBuilder is a world-building tool that you can add to Unity.
-It is a hybrid 3D modelling and level design tool, allowing you to create complex geometry within the Unity Editor.
+[ProBuilder](https://unity3d.com/unity/features/worldbuilding/probuilder)  is a world-building tool you can add to Unity.
+It is a hybrid 3D modelling and level design tool, allowing you to create, edit and texture complex geometry within the Unity Editor.
 That means you do not necessarily need to use a tool like Blender to create your 3D models; instead, you can use ProBuilder to design structures and complex terrain features or to make custom collision geometry and triggers (we will look at those features in this module).

 ## Exercise